HumanExposure/data_mgmt_scripts/pdf_extraction/README.md

 # pdf_extraction script
-This script looks at a directory or your choosing, finds all of the pdf's in that directory, and attempts to extract text from each pdf.
+This script looks at a directory of your choosing, finds all of the pdf's in that directory, and attempts to extract text from each pdf.
 The text is then inserted into a mysql database along with the filename and datagroup (from factotum) of the